 Sumo Logic has several pods that are assigned depending on the geographic location and the date an account is created.
 Sumo Logic redirects your browser to the correct login URL and also redirects Collectors to the correct endpoint.
 However, if you're using an API you'll need to manually direct requests to the correct API endpoint; API calls are not redirected to another endpoint.

-Exclude rules are a type of Processing Rule that specifies log messages that you don't want to send to Sumo Logic, think of it as a "blacklist" filter.
+Exclude rules are a type of Processing Rule that specifies log messages that you don't want to send to Sumo Logic, think of it as an "allowlist" filter.

 Explore is an intuitive navigational framework that provides a visual map of the hierarchy of your Kubernetes environment.
 It allows you to easily traverse the hierarchy and filter the display to focus on deployments, nodes, services, or namespaces.